 A heart murmur is a physical finding of an underlying heart condition and in many instances may be of no consequence.
 The risk factor for developing a particular murmur is the risk factor for the underlying condition.

 Congenital heart disease tends to have a familial basis, meaning that there may be a genetic predisposition for a baby to develop a structurally abnormal heart.

 Some valvular diseases are present at birth, but take a lifetime to develop symptoms.
 For example, the aortic valve is supposed to have three leaflets that come together; some people are born with a valve that has only two leaflets (bicuspid).
 Over time, a two-leafed valve may be more prone to calcification and narrowing.
 Symptoms may only be seen later in life.

-Some valve diseases are due to infection and past rheumatic fever with heart valve inflammation due to a bacterial streptococcus infection.
+Some valve diseases are due to infection (endocarditis).
+Historically, rheumatic fever described heart valve inflammation as a consequence of a bacterial streptococcus infection.
 With present day screening for strep infections and the appropriate use of antibiotics, this rheumatic heart disease is rare.
 Endocarditis may be seen as a complication of intravenous drug abuse.

 Other risk factors for heart valve abnormalities include atherosclerotic heart disease, heart attack, aortic aneurysm, and connective tissue disorders such as systemic lupus erythematosus and Marfan syndrome.
 Each condition affects the valves in a different way causing them to malfunction and develop the physical finding of a heart murmur.

 What are the symptoms of a heart murmur?

 A heart murmur in itself causes no symptoms and it generally cannot be heard by the person affected.
 It is the underlying structural issue of the heart that may cause problems.
-Note that many heart murmurs are of no consequence.
+Note that many heart murmurs are innocent and of no consequence.

 Congenital heart disease may present with newborns who have difficulty breathing and who are cyanotic, meaning that the heart cannot circulate blood and oxygen from the lungs to the body.
-Some infants with heart issues may have difficulty feeding, developing, and growing appropriately.
+Some infants with heart issues may have difficulty feeding, developing, and gaining weight appropriately.